Lauren Smith-Fields died of an accidental overdose on a Bumble date, police say. Her family disputes that.

 For the family, the news was followed by weeks of agonizing silence and stonewalling from the Bridgeport Police Department, according to Darnell Crosland, the attorney representing Smith-Fields’s relatives.
 Detectives quickly ruled out the date — the last person to see Smith-Fields alive — as a suspect without giving the family an explanation.

-“They looked right in [the brother’s] face and said, ‘Don’t go jumping to conclusions.
+“They looked right in [her brother’s] face and said, ‘Don’t go jumping to conclusions.
 This is a nice man,’ ” Crosland said.

 The case, which has gained attention in recent weeks through social media campaigns and national headlines, has renewed criticisms about how law enforcement investigates cases of missing people of color.
 Crosland has accused police of being “racially insensitive” to Smith-Fields’s family and said that investigators did not treat her death with the proper scrutiny.